Comparison of Cold Starts in Serverless Functions across AWS, Azure, and GCP

 |Azure Functions||Mostly between 20 and 30 minutes|

-AWS and Azure have the policies to recycle an idle instance after a fixed period, 10 and 20 minutes respectively.
-GCP employ some other strategies to determine the threshold, potentially based on the current demand-supply balance of their resource pools.
-Overall, GCP keeps instances alive for much longer than the competitors.
+AWS and Google Cloud have the policies to recycle an idle instance after a predefined period, 5 to 7 and 15 minutes respectively.
+Azure employ some other strategies to determine the threshold, potentially based on the history of the past invocations.

 How Slow Are Cold Starts?